ErikPerez312/Core-Git-Branching/Script.md

 As he moved slowly.
 As he walked behind the zoo he could see the trees and thick foliage growing above the heavy stone wall that ran behind the zoo; and hear the sounds of animals in the distance.
 Erik had heard the sound before, but today there was a new sound, sort of a cross between an angelic horn and an elephant’s trumpet.
 He stopped to listen and noticed a heavy wooden door in the zoo wall was ajar.
+The zookeeper came to the attention of the noise.

 Normally Erik would leave well enough alone, but he was worried that an animal might escape.
 He stuck his head in the door, the color of the foliage was intense greens, browns and chartreuse, he called out for a zoo keeper but got no response.
 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.
+Random sentence about the zookeeper.

-Erik met the Unicorn King who granted him magic powers.
+Erik met the Unicorn King who granted him and the zookeeper magic powers.
 The end.

 ## Cast